apombo90/Cryptocurrencies/README.md

 ### Preprocessing the Data for PCA

 Data was not ideal and needed to process it to fit the machine learning models.
-The data was processed by only keeping the cryptocurrencies that are being traded, droping a few columns, removing rows that had at least one null value and keeping only rows where coins have been mined.
+The data was processed by only keeping the cryptocurrencies that are being traded, dropping a few columns, removing rows that had at least one null value and keeping only rows where coins have been mined.

 ![image](https://user-images.githubusercontent.com/91766276/156902253-f6988d1b-6abd-4f7b-8528-58a2db180cc3.png)